 Being confident helps us be our true selves.
-And confidence comes from within, not without.
+And self-confidence comes from within, not without.

 Confident people do things differently.
 They believe in themselves, and their value.
 In the end, feeling confident is a process.
 It doesn’t happen overnight so be patient with yourself.

-We can practice confidence by being aware and staying in touch with who we are.
-In order to stay grounded in reality, we must be aware of what is real and what isn’t.
+You can crush self-doubt and build confidence by being aware and staying in touch with who you are.
+In order to stay grounded in reality, it’s important to be aware of what is real and what isn’t.

 We designed our printable Habit Tracker to help you stay on track with your health and fitness goals, creating powerful habits to transform your life!

 What do you think about confidence?
 Any personal growth stories?
 Share below!